 FPGAs generate the correct control sequences and send them to lasers or microwave generators.
 The lasers or microwave generators irradiate the qubits in specific sequences to apply the desired transformation on the physical system.

 Above: An IBM seven-qubit superconducting device.
-The device must be cooled in a dilution refrigerator to tens of millikelvins to reduce the thermal noise to controllable levels.
+The device must be cooled in a dilution refrigerator to tens of millikelvin to reduce the thermal noise to controllable levels.

 A main challenge in producing superconducting qubits is creating nonlinearity in the energy levels.
-You can use a capacitor to get a linear oscillator, but a Josephson junction must be added to produce non-linearity.
+You can use a capacitor to get a linear oscillator, but a Josephson junction must be added to produce nonlinearity.
 This nonlinearity allows two energy levels to be isolated for use as a qubit.
-To produce this nonlinearity, Josephson junctions are used.

 Charge qubits use the number of Cooper pairs on an ‘island’ for the two levels.
-Cooper pairs are pairs of loosely bound electrons and are thought to cause the remakable properties of superconductors.
-The most basic charge qubit possible simply needs one capacitor and one Josephson junction, but modern charge qubits- Transmons add an additional high capacitance capacitor.
-Transmons yield low sensitivity to charge noise and alongside their similar counterpart Xmon qubits are the qubit of choice for IBM, Google and Rigetti.
+Cooper pairs are pairs of loosely bound electrons and are thought to cause the remarkable properties of superconductors.
+The most basic charge qubit possible simply needs one capacitor and one Josephson junction, but modern charge qubits – Transmons – add an additional high capacitance capacitor.
+Transmons yield low sensitivity to charge noise and alongside their similar counterpart, Xmon qubits, are the qubit of choice for IBM, Google and Rigetti.

 The Josephson junction, the building block of superconducting qubits, is created by gluing two superconductors together with a thin barrier in-between.
-We use Aluminium because we can make one layer, let it oxidise to produce the right size barrier, then put down a second layer.
+Typically aluminium is used because one layer can be made and allowed to oxidize to produce the right size barrier before a second layer is put down.
 This is done using lithography in which vaporised aluminium is deposited on a surface.
-Linking two Josephson junctions in a loop allows us to form a SQUID loop.

 Trapped ion qubits